Hydramata/hydramata.github.com/_drafts/vision-statement.md

 - Works can reference external content.
 - Works can contain one or more files.
 	- Files of any type can be uploaded to Hydramata, associated with a work, and be downloaded by an end user.
-	- Hydramata will not augment the ability of a web browser to display files; files can downloaded or rendered in the browser when supported.
-Although Hydramata will not include the ability to stream media or include interactive file viewers it will not prevent their implementation.
 	- Files can be uploaded from a User’s computer but will be limited to what can be accommodated by the native browser upload functionality (this has a practical limitation of around .5 Gb)
-	- Uploading large files (well over 1 GB) will not be possible could for an end user but could be accommodated by a sys admin.
+	- Uploading large files (well over 1 GB) will not be possible via the web interface.
+Ingesting large files can be accommodated by a sys admin.
-	- It will be possible to upload more than one file at a time to a work
+	- A work can have more than one file uploaded to it at once.
 	- Files in cloud services will be able to be transferred to Hydramata.
 - An authorized user (such as a sys admin or repo manager) can batch upload files by submitting a package that will create many works at a time.
 This will take place outside of the Hydramata web interface.